Pakistani economic crisis (2021–2024): 2024

-In 2024 the Pakistan Stock Exchange's KSE-100 benchmark rose almost 30%, reaching an all-time high of 82,003.59, drawing the highest foreign investment in the stock exchange ($87 million) since 2014.
-Attributed to SBP rate cuts and a IMF loan.
-In October 2024, Pakistan also ended a four-year streak of outflows (totaling $1.4 billion) in treasury bills, earning $875 million.
-According to Bloomberg, Pakistan's stock became the "world’s best performer", increasing 73% in the past 12 months.
+In 2024, the Pakistan Stock Exchange's KSE-100 benchmark rose almost 30%, reaching an all-time high of 82,003.59, drawing the highest foreign investment in the stock exchange ($87 million) since 2014.
+Attributed to SBP rate cuts and an IMF loan.
+In October 2024, Pakistan also ended a four-year streak of outflows (totalling $1.4 billion) in treasury bills, earning $875 million.
+According to Bloomberg, Pakistan's stock became the "world's best performer", increasing 73% in the past 12 months.
 Treasury bill yields became some of Asia's highest, while foreign reserves rose to a two-year high.

 2024–25 Economic Survey

-On June 10, 2025, Finance Minister Muhammad Aurangzeb presented the Economic Survey 2024–25, outlining a gradual economic recovery amid missed growth targets.
+On 10 June 2025, finance minister Muhammad Aurangzeb presented the Economic Survey 2024–25, outlining a gradual economic recovery amid missed growth targets.
 He reported that Pakistan's GDP growth, which was -0.2% in 2023, rose to 2.5% in 2024, with a target of 2.7% for 2025 and 4.2% for the following fiscal year.
-Aurangzeb emphasized the need for sustainable growth, avoiding another boom-and-bust cycle.
+Aurangzeb emphasised the need for sustainable growth and avoiding another boom-and-bust cycle.

-The finance minister also added that benchmark interest rates had been reduced to 11% from a peak of 22%, and that the country's public debt-to-GDP ratio had fallen from 68% to 65%, supported by a government buy-back of PKR 1 trillion in debt.
+The finance minister also added that benchmark interest rates had been reduced to 11% from a peak of 22% and that the country's public debt-to-GDP ratio had fallen from 68% to 65%, supported by a government buyback of PKR 1 trillion in debt.

-Aurangzeb called inflation a "fantastic story" for Pakistan: Average CPI inflation had dropped from over 29% in 2023 to 4.6%, with global inflation easing from 6.8% to 4.3%.
-Foreign reserves rose to $9.4 billion by June 2024, up from crisis levels of just two weeks’ import cover in 2023.
+Aurangzeb called inflation a "fantastic story" for Pakistan: average CPI inflation had dropped from over 29% in 2023 to 4.6%, with global inflation easing from 6.8% to 4.3%.
+Foreign reserves rose to $9.4 billion by June 2024, up from crisis levels of just two weeks' import cover in 2023.

 The remittance sector saw a 30.9% increase from July 2024 to April 2025, contributing to a rare current account surplus during this period.